AjithGeorge/ajithgeorge.github.io/index.md

 ---
 ### About Me:
 _I like to believe we are only limited by imagination, not by technology.
 There is a solution, there is a technology.. out there somewhre.
-If there is a documentation, with a bit of stackoverflow and some community help, well., we can can make anything happen!!_
+With the official documentation, a bit of stackoverflow and some community help, well., we can can make anything happen!!_

 _Not constrained to any programming language -Master of none, slayer of many, not a syntax guru, like to rely on IDE for the autocorrected code.
 Like to follow general coding standards, minimal comments, self explainable bit of code (or no code)._